CRS’ Kenya-RAPID project brings sustainable water systems to rural families.

 In Bangladesh, people are being pushed to the limit by rising sea levels.
 In Chad, people are being pushed off the land by violence and then continually challenged by scarce resources.
 Climate change plays a role, and so does one's ability to push forward.
 This is their story.

-Here are 10 things in your home that have a climate change connection, and ways you can make a difference.
+Here are 10 things in your home that have a climate change connection - some things cause global warming, others are impacted by it - and ways you can make a difference.

 From Lake Poopó to the Chacaltaya Glacier, Bolivia's water is disappearing at an alarming rate due to climate change.
 This is impacting thousands of Bolivians who are having to change the way they live to survive.